nikshrma/relay/README.md

 - **Persistent history** — Every message is stored in PostgreSQL via Prisma.
 Close the tab, come back tomorrow, your messages are still there.
 - **Cookie-based auth** — JWT tokens stored in httpOnly cookies.
 The WebSocket handshake authenticates by parsing cookies from the upgrade request headers.
 - **Dual-protocol architecture** — REST API handles the CRUD stuff (auth, fetching users, loading message history).
 WebSockets handle the real-time stuff (sending messages, live delivery).
 Each protocol does what it's good at and that is exactly what I wanted to learn to do myself.
+- **Runtime validation with Zod** — REST bodies, query params, and WebSocket frames are validated at runtime before the app touches the business logic.
+- **Automatic WebSocket recovery** — The frontend reconnects with exponential backoff if the socket drops, so temporary disconnects do not require a manual refresh.
+- **Containerized local setup** — The entire stack can now be started with Docker Compose, including PostgreSQL, the backend, and the frontend.

 ## Tech Stack